litexlang/pylitex/README.md

 ## installation

-This reuqires Litex core and Python3, you could install Litex core follow the [Installation](https://litexlang.org/doc/Installation).
+This reuqires Litex core and Python(version >= 3.12), you could install Litex core follow the [Installation](https://litexlang.org/doc/Installation).

 After Litex core installation, you could install litex for your python environment: